Northwestern High School (Wisconsin)

 Northwestern High School is a public high school in Maple, Douglas County Wisconsin.
 It is part of Maple School District.
 The district serves the villages of Poplar and Lake Nebagamon; the unincorporated communities of Maple, Brule, and Iron River; and the counties of Douglas and Bayfield.

+Athletics

+Northwestern's mascot is the Tiger, and they have been members of the Heart O'North Conference since 1974.